The Hunchback of Notre Dame (1911 film)

-The Hunchback of Notre Dame was a 1911 French silent film directed by Albert Capellani and produced by Pathé Frères.
+The Hunchback of Notre Dame was a 1911 French film d'art silent film directed by Albert Capellani and produced by Pathé Frères.
 It was released under the name Notre-Dame de Paris.
 It starred Henry Krauss and Stacia Napierkowska.
-The film was based on the 1831 Victor Hugo novel of the same name.
+The film was based on the 1831 Victor Hugo novel The Hunchback of Notre-Dame.
 Considering the film's brief running time, critic Christopher Workman considered it "remarkably faithful to its source material" but it "contains no discernible humor, unlike most other horror films of the period, and thus represents a bellwether of sorts for the genre....(Henry Krauss as Quasimodo) "looks remarkably like Charles Ogle in (Thomas) Edison's 1910 Frankenstein."

-Although the film vilified organized Christianity by portraying members of the clergy as "sadistic and duplicitous", it was theatrically released in the USA in December 1911, shortly before Christmas.
+Although the film vilified organized Christianity by portraying members of the clergy as "sadistic and duplicitous", it was theatrically released in the US in December 1911, shortly before Christmas.